blessingekwere/8-weeks-SQL-challenge--Challenge-1--Dannys-Diner/README.md

 Due to his deep affection for Japanese cuisine, Danny made a heartfelt decision at the start of 2021 to venture into the risky realm of entrepreneurship.
 He courageously opened a charming, petite restaurant called Danny's Diner, where he wholeheartedly serves his three beloved dishes: sushi, curry, and ramen.
 Presently, Danny's Diner requires my invaluable aid as an analyst to ensure its survival.
 Although the restaurant has managed to gather some fundamental data during its initial months of operation, they are completely clueless about leveraging this data to effectively manage their business.

-*Please Note that this project is first case study of the eight weeks SQL challenge* *Note also that the currency used for this analysis is assumed as it is not clearly stated*

 Kindly find full details of the project [here](https://8weeksqlchallenge.com/case-study-1/)